Who doesn’t love Pete the Cat?? Over 80 kids showed up to our Pete the Cat storytime, so I wanted to share what we did.

 We found this one on Pinterest, but it wasn’t attached to any particular blog.
-I got a bunch of extra shoes from downstairs, but you could probably get some from Goodwill.
+I got a bunch of extra shoes from our basement, but you could probably get some from Goodwill.
 I set up a bunch of paper plates with washable paint in a kiddie pool–this was our station to put paint on the shoe.
 Right next to it was a big blue tarp with some canvas on it.
 Kids would just come up, pick a color and a shoe, and stamp on it.
 This one worked really well, and there was hardly any paint on the floor.
-Just make sure no one walks through it or uses their own shoes 🙂
+Just make sure no one walks through it or uses their OWN shoes 🙂

 That’s it–hope this helps you out.
 If not, it’s all good.